The Unbalanced Gromov Wasserstein Distance: Conic Formulation and Relaxation: Optimization, algorithms and formulas

-Moreover, if one assumes either that $k$ is a definite kernel or $f$ is strictly convex, one gets $\pi_* = \ga_*$. \end{theorem} \begin{proof} The function $\Ff$ is the symmetrization of $\Ll$, so that $\Ff(\pi,\pi) = \Ll(\pi)$.
+\begin{proof} The function $\Ff$ is the symmetrization of $\Ll$, so that $\Ff(\pi,\pi) = \Ll(\pi)$.
 By the hypothesis on $\Ll$, the mimimum values of the functions (if it exists) are finite.
 The two following inequalities are obtained by optimality of $(\pi_*,\ga_*)$,

 Note that the hypotheses imply that $\Ff(\pi_*,\pi_*)$ and $\Ff(\ga_*,\ga_*)$ are both finite.
 Combining these two inequalities leads to $ \Ff(\pi_*,\pi_*) + \Ff(\ga_*,\ga_*) - 2\Ff(\pi_*,\ga_*) \geq 0\,, $ which implies